-In July 2003, the Malaysian Ministry of Foreign Affairs founded the Southeast Asia Regional Centre for Counter-Terrorism
+In July 2003, the Malaysian Ministry of Foreign Affairs founded the Southeast Asia Regional Centre for Counter-Terrorism (SEARCCT).

-(SEARCCT).
 SEARCCT is designed "to train and enhance the capacity of enforcement, security and government officials on counter-terrorism issues in collaboration with established think-tank institutions and international organisations."
 In addition, SEARCCT cooperates with a wide range of governments outside of Southeast Asia, including Australia, Canada, Japan, Korea, the United Kingdom, and the United States, as well as two U.N. bodies, the U.N.
 Office on Crime and Drugs (UNODC) and the Counter-Terrorism Committee Executive-Directorate (CTED).
-(Sources: SEARCCT [105], SEARCCT [106])
+(Sources: SEARCCT, SEARCCT)

-In August 2016, the Indonesian and Malaysian Ministers of Home Affairs agreed to share between their two countries' law enforcement personnel biometric data of suspected and convicted terrorists and best practices in deradicalization and countering violent extremism.
-(Source: Channel News Asia [107])
+In August 2016, the Singaporean and Malaysian Ministers of Home Affairs agreed to share between their two countries' law enforcement personnel biometric data of suspected and convicted terrorists and best practices in deradicalization and countering violent extremism (CVE).
+The bilateral agreement occurred on the sidelines of the International Meeting on Counter-Terrorism and the Counter-Terrorism Financing Summit, attended by more than 20 countries, in Bali.
+(Sources: International Business Times, Today Online)

 In November 2016, Prime Minister Najib Razak met with Philippines President Rodrigo Duterte to discuss military and police operations against Philippines-based terrorist group, ASG.
 ASG has kidnapped Malaysian and Filipino sailors, harming trade and commerce.
 The group has carried out kidnapping and piracy operations in and around the Sulu Archipelago, a chain of islands between Malaysia and the Philippines, and in the Malacca Strait, the channel of water separating the Malaysian mainland and Indonesia's largest island, Sumatra.
 The leaders discussed border control and border crossings.
-(Sources: United Press International [108], ABC News [109], Sydney Morning Herald [110])
+(Sources: United Press International, Associated Press, Sydney Morning Herald)

 In March 2017, Deputy Prime Minister and Home Affairs Minister Ahmad Zahid Hamidi met in Putrajaya with New Zealand Attorney General Christopher Finlayson, who is responsible for New Zealand's intelligence services.
 According to Ahmad Zahid, Finlayson was impressed with Malaysia's counterterrorism efforts and deradicalization program and requested training from Malaysian security forces.
-(Source: Malaysia Outlook [111])
+(Source: Cook Island News)

 On June 22, 2017, the Philippines, Indonesia, and Malaysia agreed to enhance cooperation to address the threat of terrorism and extremism.
 In a joint statement, the three countries agreed to prevent extremists from making Southeast Asia or any country a base for their operations, and to help counter the "narrative" that the terrorists were waging a "legal jihad."
-The three countries also agreed to cooperate on coming up with socio-economic programs to fight the underlying causes of terrorism and not stop at finding a "military solution."
-(Source: ABS-CBN News [112])
+The three countries also agreed to cooperate on coming up with socioeconomic programs to fight the underlying causes of terrorism and not stop at finding a "military solution."
+(Source: ABS-CBN News)